 Nothing beats kayaking in tranquil waters where hundreds of icebergs break loose from an ice sheet every year.
 The simple act of kayaking next to ice so tall you have to lay back and crane your neck to see the top is a feeling that is hard to replicate anywhere else in the world.

-This is an immersion into pure nature and trip like this is not something you will ever forget.
+This is an immersion into pure nature and a trip like this is not something you will ever forget.
 Lucky for us travelers, an experience like this is easy to arrange, all you have to do is get yourself to the tiny town of Ilulissat and get ready for some Greenland kayaking.

 It’s a way to connect with the destination and the people that live there.
 We have waited our whole lives to hop on a plane to the Arctic and explore the vastness of Greenland and our adventure started in Ilulissat, with kayaking.